 \section{Introduction}

-The study of three-dimensional (3d) gapless semimetallic phases, which also exhibit nontrivial topology in their bandstructures, encompass systems which have multiple band crossings in the Brillouin zone (BZ).
-In the simplest case, the low-energy dispersion of such systems contain two bands that cross each other at a singular point called `node'.
-These are often dubbed as `Weyl semimetals'~\cite{hosur2013recent,vafek2014,wan2011topological,burkov2011,armitage2018,lv2015experimental} since the energies around such nodes have a linear momentum dependance, reminiscent of the relativistic Weyl fermions in high-energy physics.
-A Weyl node acts as a source or sink of the Berry curvature, and gives rise to a quantized flux in integer multiples of $2\pi$.
-The quantization is characterized by the topological-invariant called the Chern number, which takes only integer values.
+Three-dimensional (3d) gapless semimetallic phases, which also exhibit nontrivial topology in their bandstructures, encompass systems with multiple band-crossings in the Brillouin zone (BZ).
+In the simplest case, the low-energy dispersion of such a system contains two bands crossing each other linearly at a nodal point.
+These are commonly known as ``Weyl semimetals'' (WSMs) \cite{hosur2013recent,vafek2014,wan2011topological,burkov2011,armitage2018,lv2015experimental}, since the energy bands around such a node show a linear momentum dependence, reminiscent of the relativistic Weyl fermions in high-energy physics.
+A Weyl node acts as a source or sink of Berry curvature, and gives rise to quantized flux in integer multiples of $2\pi$.
+The quantization is characterized by the topological-invariant called the ``Chern number'', which takes only integer values.

-In addition to the most familiar example of the Weyl semimetals that exhibit isotropic linear dispersion, multi-Weyl semimetals \cite{liu2017predicted,lundgren2014thermo,fang2012multi} are their cousins having a mix of linear and higher order dispersion depending on the directions.
-For example, double(triple)-Weyl semimetals show a linear dispersion along one direction, but a quadratic (cubic) dispersion in the plane perpendicular to it.
-These are all two-band 3d semimetals hosting Chern numbers $\pm J$, where $ J $ takes the values $1$, $2$, and $3$, for Weyl, double-Weyl, and triple-Weyl, respectively.
-The Nielsen-Ninomiya theorem imposes the condition that the nodal points always appear in pairs \cite{nielsen-ninomiya}, harbouring equal and oppposite Chern numbers.
-This ensures that the net topological charge vanishes for the full BZ.
+In addition to the most familiar example of WSMs that exhibit isotropic linear dispersion, multi-WSMs~ \cite{liu2017predicted,lundgren2014thermo,fang2012multi} are their cousins having a mix of linear and higher-order dispersions, depending on the directions.
+For example, a double(triple)-WSM harbours a linear dispersion along one direction, but a quadratic(cubic) dispersion in the plane perpendicular to it.
+These are all two-band 3d semimetals hosting Chern numbers $\pm J$, where $J$ takes the values $1$, $2$, and $3$, for WSM, double-WSM, and triple-WSM, respectively.
+The Nielsen-Ninomiya theorem imposes the condition that the nodal points always appear in pairs~\cite{nielsen-ninomiya}, featuring equal and opposite Chern numbers, which ensures that the net topological charge vanishes for the full BZ.